 - In short day plants (plants that flower in the spring or autumn) Pfr inhibits flowering, thus preventing these plants from flowering in the summer months when the days are long.

-- In autumn when the nights are long, very little Pfr remains in the plant, thus allowing flowering of short day plants at the right time of the year.
+- In autumn when the nights are long, very little Pfr remains in the plant, thus allowing the flowering of short-day plants at the right time of the year.

 ***Data based questions p.
 430***

 ∑ - Success in plant reproduction depends on pollination, fertilization and seed dispersal.